kw-ch/kw-ch.github.io/_projects/VLC Transmitter.md

 ![image](/assets/w_uart.jpg)

 # Part 2: VPPM Module
-After getting the UART and Pulse Generator done, it's time for the main event: the VPPM modulator.
+Time for the main event: the VPPM modulator.
 VPPM is essentially a combination of PWM and PPM, where the position of the pulse within a pulse period is used to represent a '0' or '1'.
 A '0' is represented by a pulse in the beginning of the period whreas a '1' is represented by a pulse at the end of the period.
 The width of the pulse is varied based on the desired dimming level of the LED.

 While this sounds simple, implementing this in Verilog is quite a challenge as controlling the timing of the pulse and varying the pulse position within the period is definitely non-trivial.
 However there is a bit of a workaround to achieve this without the need of complicated timing logic.